facebook/relay/docs/Introduction-QuickStartGuide.md

 type Query {
   viewer: User

-  # Fetches an object given its ID
+  """Fetches an object given its ID""" node(
-  node(
-    # The ID of an object
+    """The ID of an object"""
     id: ID!
   ): Node
 }